-Sustainable investments that the product partially intends to make should not significantly harm any environmental or social objective (DNSH principle).
-In this respect, for such sustainable investments, the investment manager commits to consider principal adverse impacts on sustainability factors by taking into account indicators for adverse impacts as defined in SFDR, and to not invest in companies that do not meet their fundamental obligations in line with the OECD Guidelines and the UN Guiding Principles on Business and Human Rights.
+Sustainable investments that the product partially intends to make should not significantly harm any environmental or social objective (DNSH Principle).
+In this respect, the investment manager commits to consider principal adverse impacts on sustainability factors by taking into account indicators for adverse impacts as defined in SFDR, and to not invest in companies that do not meet their fundamental obligations in line with the OECD Guidelines and the UN Guiding Principles on Business and Human Rights.

-- How have the indicators for adverse impacts on sustainability factors been taken into account?
+How have the indicators for adverse impacts on sustainability factors been taken into account?